 Alcohol misuse, alcohol poisoning, and the problems that result from abusing alcohol cost the U.S. hundreds of billions of dollars each year, which includes law enforcement, emergency services, and alcoholism treatment.
 And yet, it remains a legal, commonplace, acceptable substance.

 The Palm Beach Institute Can Help You Get Your Life Back

 Although it’s a legal substance, alcohol remains a major problem at both micro and macro levels.
-And while alcoholism itself is a severe illness, the inherent danger of alcohol is compounded by the fact that so many of those who misuse alcohol go on to use other substances.
+And while alcoholism on its own is a severe illness, the inherent danger of alcohol is compounded by the fact that so many of those who misuse it go on to use other substances.

 Leave a Comment